Help, My Dog Has A Dry Nose!

 The reason for this is because even a healthy, well-hydrated dog can have a bone dry nose.
 Conversely, a poorly, dehydrated pooch can have a nose that is sopping wet (especially if they have a habit of licking it).

-More often than not, a dry nose is completely normal.
+More often than not, a dry nose is entirely normal.
 For many dogs, in fact, their nose may be wet sometimes and dry others.
 Noses can dry out in the winter months and even from being in a warm room or near a radiator.

 When to worry about a dry nose?